GSA/digitalgov.gov/content/news/2024/08/2024-08-21-developing-an-easier-way-to-recruit-user-research-participants.md

 source: usagov
 date: 2024-08-06 00:00:00 -0500
 title: Developing an easier way to recruit user research participants
-deck: "USAGov and the 10x program developed a user research recruitment page on USA.gov in February 2024 to streamline user research recruitment for federal programs.
-The page, which has attracted hundreds of sign-ups, allows participants to assist in testing government websites and match specific demographics, while compensating them with gift cards.
-By simplifying the process and expanding recruitment to diverse groups, the initiative aims to increase user research, with plans to include more languages and audiences in the future. "
+deck: "USA.gov and 10x recently partnered to develop a new user research recruitment page.
+The page launched in February 2024 and has attracted hundreds of sign-ups.
+It allows participants to assist in testing government websites for compensation, and helps teams find participants that match needed demographics.
+By simplifying the process and expanding recruitment of diverse populations, the initiative aims to support and streamline user research.
+It plans to add recruitment opportunities in additional languages and recruit more specific audiences for future studies."
-summary: "USAGov and the 10x program developed a user research recruitment page on USA.gov in February 2024 to streamline user research recruitment for federal programs.
-The page, which has attracted hundreds of sign-ups, allows participants to assist in testing government websites and match specific demographics, while compensating them with gift cards.
-By simplifying the process and expanding recruitment to diverse groups, the initiative aims to increase user research, with plans to include more languages and audiences in the future. "
+summary: "USA.gov and 10x recently partnered to develop a new user research recruitment page.
+The page launched in February 2024 and has attracted hundreds of sign-ups.
+It allows participants to assist in testing government websites for compensation, and helps teams find participants that match needed demographics.
+By simplifying the process and expanding recruitment of diverse populations, the initiative aims to support and streamline user research.
+It plans to add recruitment opportunities in additional languages and recruit more specific audiences for future studies."
 # See all topics at https://digital.gov/topics
 topics:
+  - research
+  - user-experience
-  - accessibility
+  - customer-experience
   - best-practices
   - human-centered-design
   - user-centered-design
-  - challenges-and-prize-competitions
+  - usability
-  - communication
+  - accessibility
 slug: developing-an-easier-way-to-recruit-user-research-participants
 # Controls how this page appears across the site
 # 0 -- hidden